maratai/craftery/fiber_arts.md

 - Virginia D. McGlynn, illus.
 Walter J. McGlynn. *Knitting Illustrated for Beginners and Others*.
 Terrific instructional booklet.
 It's no one else's fault that I bounced off knitting after trying it for a few years! **Recommended**.

 # Lacemaking, General
+- Annette Feldman. *Handmade Lace and Patterns*.
+1975.
+This is getting destashed in a friend's direction.
+It looks fine as an instructional text, but the focus is on crochet, hairpin lace, knitting, and tatting (brief).
+I have more useful books on tatting and I don't practice the other techniques, so this will do better with someone who will appreciate it!
 - Frances Johnson. *Collecting Antique Linens, Lace, and Needlework: Identification, Restoration, and Prices*.
 1991.
 Frankly, this book is classist as fuck and I despise the author (I'm sure the feeling would be mutual), but this is nevertheless an excellent *reference* on lace (etc) styles, with many black-and-white photos.

 ## Lacemaking: Needle Lace
 My main interest is needle lace because of the low supply/tool requirement (fabric, needle, thread) so I tend not to track e.g. crochet or bobbin lace instructional materials.
 Sorry!

 - Hazel Blomkamp. *Needle Lace Techniques for Hand Embroidery*.
 I picked up a used hardcopy at some trouble but happily (?), there's at least one digital edition available now (for Amazon Kindle IIRC).
 Terrific, beautiful diagrams. **Recommended**.
+- Pat Earnshaw. *Needle-Made Laces: Materials, Designs, Techniques*.
+- Pat Earnshaw. *Youghal and Other Irish Laces*.
+More of a survey of types and examples than an instructional text, but the photos are lovely.
 - Jacquelin Peter. *A Practical Guide to Needle Lace*.
 Probably one of the better in-print contemporary guides to needle lace techniques.
 This is translated into English from the French; I've seen comments that some of the translations are awkward, but I don't have the expertise to tell. **Recommended**.
 - DMC Library. *Needle-Made Laces: 1st Series*.
 I own this in hardcopy, but it's in the public domain and readily available online. **Recommended**.
 - *Needlecraft* No. 16. *Point Lace Work*.
 I own this in hardcopy, but it's in the public domain and readily available online.